cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Enable cost-effective and productive use of services from public clouds and other managed offerings by enabling delegation of implementations to those providers while maintaining control over user experience
+1. Accelerate onboarding of current developers to new projects and teams by sharing the same platforms between them

 These benefits accrue in part because just a few platform teams serve many product teams, multiplying their impact; in part because platform teams